Refinancing: What is it and how does it work?

 The first step is to review the types of refinance to find the option that works best for you.
 Many types of refinancing options exist, but here are some common ones borrowers consider:

-• Cash-out refinance: This type of refinance means taking out a new loan of a larger amount and receiving the difference between the two loan amounts in cash.
-You can use this cash toward home improvements, buying a second home and more.
+• Cash-out refinance: You take out a new loan of a larger amount and receive the difference between the two loan amounts in cash.
+You can use this cash toward home improvements, paying down debt, or covering tuition costs.

-• Cash-in refinance: The borrower will contribute a lump sum toward their mortgage to increase equity and decrease the amount owed.
-This could result in a lower monthly payment and interest rate.
+• Cash-in refinance: This option allows you to pay a lump sum toward your mortgage to increase equity and decrease the amount owed.
+This can help you get a lower interest rate and monthly payment.

-• No-closing-cost refinance: The borrower rolls the closing costs into the principal of the new loan instead of paying them in cash upfront.
+• No-closing-cost refinance: This allows you to roll your closing costs into the principal of the new loan instead of paying them in cash up front.
 This makes for a higher monthly payment, but reduces the cash required to close on the loan.

-After you’ve chosen a refinance type, it’s time to choose a mortgage lender.
-You don’t have to refinance with your current lender.
-If you choose a different lender, that new lender pays off your current loan, ending your relationship with your old lender.
-Don’t be afraid to shop around and compare each lender’s current mortgage interest rates, availability and client satisfaction scores.
+You don’t have to refinance with your current lender, but you can if they offer you favorable terms.
+If you choose a different lender, that loan will pay off your original mortgage, ending your relationship with your old lender.
+Don’t be afraid to shop around and compare each lender’s current mortgage interest rates, availability, and client satisfaction scores.

-When you apply to refinance, your lender asks for the same information you gave when you bought the home.
-They’ll review your income, assets, debt and credit score to determine whether you meet the requirements to refinance and can pay back the loan.
+Refinancing typically requires the same documentation you provided when you applied for your original mortgage.
+Your lender will need to review your income, assets, debt, and credit score to determine whether you meet the requirements to refinance and can pay back the loan.

 Some documents your lender might need include the following: